-- 80414 Ministry Transitions for the Black Church (or 80344) - 80344 Applied Apologetics in Ministry Context (or 80414)
+80414 Ministry Transitions for the Black Church

+80344 - or - Applied Apologetics in Ministry Context

-- 80532 Biblical and Theological Issues in Church Revitalization - •80411 Historical Perspectives on the Black Church and Urban Ministry - 80809 Leadership in the Local Church and Urban Ministry
+80411 Historical Perspectives on the Black Church

+and Urban Ministry

+80809 Leadership the Local Church

-Research Doctoral Program Descriptions and Requirements
+Research Doctoral Studies

 Overview of Research Doctoral Programs

 Research doctoral programs are designed to give students of superior ability an opportunity to prepare themselves thoroughly for effective leadership in Christian thought and life, especially for pastors and teachers of Christian truth.
 The Master of Theology (Th.M.), Doctor of Missiology (D.Miss), Doctor of Education (Ed.D.), and Doctor of Philosophy (Ph.D.) programs are designed to prepare students for advanced scholarship and the application of scholarship to ministry.